-Notice ([2011] No. 211) Supplementary Notice (HCB [2011] No. 359) MSA Notice No. 2 MSA Notice No. 3 and consortia.
+Notice ([2011] No. 211) Supplementary Notice (HCB [2011] No. 359) MSA Notice No. 2 MSA Notice No. 3

+As a result of the repeal of these notices, it is no longer necessary for agents and consortia to apply to MSA for approval (See Q&A 26 and 40 below), but China MSA will continue to publish lists of agents and consortia.
 In addition, the rules on the fixing of retainer fees have been relaxed.
 The requirements do not apply to Hong Kong or Macau or inland waterways in China PRC except sea ports in Nantong (see Q&A. 53).
-Neither do they apply to LNG vessels below 10,000 GT, nor to ships which carry petroleum products below 10,000 GT, nor do they apply to ships which carry other liquid cargoes below 10,000 GT whilst on a ballast voyage.
+Neither do they apply to LNG vessels below 10,000 GT, nor to ships which carry petroleum products below 10,000GT, nor do they apply to ships which carry other liquid cargoes below 10,000 GT whilst on a ballast voyage.
 (Revised Detailed Rules Article 17)